-- 21.1 The Chairperson, without the intervention of any other Councillor, may call any councillor to order whenever, in the opinion of the Chairperson, it is necessary to do so. - 21.2 A Councillor who claims that another Councillor has committed an act of disorder, or is out of order, may call the attention of the Chairperson to the matter. - 21.3 The Chairperson must rule on a question of order immediately after it is raised but, before doing so, may invite the opinion of the Council.
+- The Chairperson, without the intervention of any other councillor, may call any councillor to order whenever, in the opinion of the Chairperson, it is necessary to do so. - A councillor who claims that another councillor has committed an act of disorder, or is out of order, may call the attention of the Chairperson to the matter.

-21.4 The Chairperson's ruling must be obeyed unless a motion dissenting from the ruling is passed.

-22 ACTS OF DISORDER (Clause 256 Regulation)

-- 22.1 A Councillor commits an act of disorder if the Councillor, at a meeting of a Council or Committee of a Council: - (a) contravenes the Act or any regulation in force under the Act or this Code - (b) assaults or threatens to assault another Councillor or person present at the meeting - (c) moves or attempts to move a motion or an amendment that has an unlawful purpose or that deals with a matter that is outside the jurisdiction of the Council or Committee, or addresses or attempts to address the Council or Committee on such a motion, amendment or matter - (d) insults or makes personal reflections on or imputes improper motives to any other Councillor - (e) says or does anything that is inconsistent with maintaining order at the meeting or is likely to bring the Council or Committee into contempt. - 22.2 The Chairperson may require a councillor - (a) to apologise without reservation for an act of disorder referred to in subclause 22.1 (a) or (b) - (b) to withdraw a motion or an amendment, referred to in subclause 22.1 (c) and, where appropriate, to apologise without reservation - (c) to retract and apologise without reservation for an act of disorder referred to in subclause 22.1 (d) or (e). - 22.3 A Councillor may, as provided by section 10 (2) (a) or (b) of the Act, be expelled from a meeting of a Council for having failed to comply with a requirement under subclause 22.2.
-The expulsion of a Councillor from the meeting for that reason does not prevent any other action from being taken against the Councillor for the act of disorder concerned. - 23 HOW DISORDER AT A MEETING MAY BE DEALT WITH (Clause 257 Regulation) - 23.1 If disorder occurs at a meeting of a Council or Committee of the Council, the Chairperson may adjourn the meeting for a period of not more than 15 minutes and leave the chair.
-The Council, on reassembling, must, on a question put from the c chair, decide without debate whether the business is to be proceeded with or not.
-This subclause applies to disorder arising from the conduct of members of the public as well as disorder arising from the conduct of Councillors.
+- 21.3 The Chairperson must rule on a question of order immediately after it is raised but, before doing so, may invite the opinion of the Council. - 21.4 The Chairperson's ruling must be obeyed unless a motion dissenting from the ruling is passed. - 22 ACTS OF DISORDER (clause 256 of the Regulation) - 22.1 A councillor commits an act of disorder if the councillor, at a meeting of a Council or committee of a Council: - (a) contravenes the Act or any regulation in force under the Act or this Code - (b) assaults or threatens to assault another councillor or person present at the meeting - (c) moves or attempts to move a motion or an amendment that has an unlawful purpose or that deals with a matter that is outside the jurisdiction of the Council or committee, or addresses or attempts to address the Council or committee on such a motion, amendment or matter - (d) insults or makes personal reflections on or imputes improper motives to any other councillor - (e) says or does anything that is inconsistent with maintaining order at the meeting or is likely to bring the Council or committee into contempt. - 22.2 The Chairperson may require a councillor - (a) to apologise without reservation for an act of disorder referred to in subclause 22.1 (a) or (b) - (b) to withdraw a motion or an amendment, referred to in subclause 22.1 (c) and, where appropriate, to apologise without reservation - (c) to retract and apologise without reservation for an act of disorder referred to in subclause 22.1 (d) or (e). - 22.3 A councillor may, as provided by section 10(2)(a) or (b) of the Act, be expelled from a meeting of a Council for having failed to comply with a requirement under subclause 22.2.
+The expulsion of a councillor from the meeting for that reason does not prevent any other action from being taken against the councillor for the act of disorder concerned. - 23 HOW DISORDER AT A MEETING MAY BE DEALT WITH (clause 257 of the Regulation) - 23.1 If disorder occurs at a meeting of a Council or committee of the Council, the Chairperson may adjourn the meeting for a period of not more than 15 minutes and leave the chair.
+The Council, on reassembling, must, on a question put from the Chair, decide without debate whether the business is to be proceeded with or not.
+This subclause applies to